yadomi/propre/README.md

 **Propre** is a handy tool written in Ruby to bulk rename your movies using [TheMovieDB](https://www.themoviedb.org/) API.

+Propre will extract the title of a movie from it's filename and then rename it based on search result from TMDB.

 ##Installation

     gem install propre